JustToTryModels/IMAGES/README.md

 The **Advanced Event Ticketing Customer Support Chatbot** is a sophisticated AI-powered solution designed to handle customer inquiries related to event ticketing.
 Built with a multi-model architecture, this system features **query validation**, **spell correction**, **intelligent query classification**, **advanced entity extraction with GLiNER**, and **contextually relevant response generation**.

+### 🎯 What Makes This Special?

+This system employs a rigorous 5-step processing pipeline to ensure accurate and efficient responses.
+By validating inputs early and leveraging NLP models like **DistilGPT2** and **GLiNER**, it achieves high accuracy while gracefully handling out-of-domain queries and spelling errors.

 ---

 ## ✨ Key Features